-The deep cerebral veins (latin: venae cerebri profundae) are venous blood vessels that collect blood from the white matter, basal ganglia and from the choroid plexuses.
+The deep cerebral veins (Latin: venae cerebri profundae) are venous blood vessels that collect blood from the white matter, basal ganglia, and choroid plexuses.

 In the human brain, there are four paired and one unpaired deep cerebral vein.
 Vessels belonging to the deep cerebral veins include the following:

 - great cerebral vein.

 The thalamostriate vein passes between the superior surface of the thalamus and the caudate nucleus and collects venous blood from the thalamus, caudate nucleus, and the internal capsule.
 Upon reaching the interventricular foramen, the thalamostriate vein unites with the choroid vein and the vein of the septum pellucidum to form the internal cerebral vein.

 The choroid vein collects venous blood from the choroid plexus of the lateral ventricle.

 The vein of the septum pellucidum collects venous blood from the surfaces of the anterior horn of the lateral ventricle.